Keith Drury (artist): Philanthropic activity

 Keith, along with his wife, Deborah, and former staff member, Matthew McComb, (a games developer with Asperger syndrome), were involved in a doctoral research project at Queen's University Belfast.
 They developed a virtual reality (VR) programme using specially created scenes in 3D to assist children with autism.
-This innovative project used 3D models of Keith’s art to create a virtual learning environment to help autistic children improve their coping mechanisms when faced with uncertain situations.
+This innovative project used 3D models of Keith's art to create a virtual learning environment to help autistic children improve their coping mechanisms when faced with uncertain situations.

 Drury was formally diagnosed with autism in 2023.
 The complex detail and intricate patterns in his art have been attributed to a talent made possible by his neurodiversity.
-Keith and his wife, Dr Deborah Drury, are Patrons of ‘Tribe’ (formerly the National Autistic Society (NAS) for Ards and North Down) and have assisted with educational workshops, donations and fundraising efforts for other local charities and schools in Northern Ireland.
+Keith and his wife, Dr Deborah Drury, are Ambassadors of ‘Tribe’ (formerly the National Autistic Society (NAS) for Ards and North Down) and have assisted with educational workshops, donations and fundraising efforts for other local charities and schools in Northern Ireland.